 Soil contamination can occur on properties where hazardous substances or chemicals are stored, used or disposed of.
-These can stay in the soil for many years.
-A range of industries traditionally used hazardous substances or chemicals, including market gardens and orchards, timber treatment businesses, dry cleaners, and service stations.
+Chemicals can stay in the soil for many years.
+Industries that used hazardous substances include market gardens and orchards, timber treatment businesses, dry cleaners, and service stations.
 Old landfill sites where domestic and industrial wastes were disposed of are also potentially contaminated.

 By identifying properties where these activities have taken place, we build up a picture of where soil is more likely to have been contaminated.
 Decades of aerial photographs and information on past land use are used to develop our understanding.

-As we identify this land, we record details on our online database that stores and manages this land use information, the Listed Land Use Register www.llur.ecan.govt.nz.
+As we identify this land, we record details on our online database that stores and manages this land use information, the Listed Land Use Register at llur.ecan.govt.nz